Bunkai9448/NHL-07_public/Update-Mods/Readme.md

 ## Full mods

-- NHL 07 with improved ai from NHL 09 (funzone.iso)
+- NHL 07 with improved ai from NHL 09 (funzone)

-- NHL 07 with improved ai from PS2 AI (propre.iso)
+- NHL 07 with improved ai from PS2 AI (propre)

-- 2020-21 roster updates, improved textures and  NHL 09 AI (output.iso)
+- 2020-21 roster updates, improved textures and  NHL 09 AI (output)

-- NHL07 with a combination of funzone and parts of output (funput.iso)
+- NHL07 with a combination of funzone and parts of output (funput)

-- NHL07 with a combination of funput,NHL21wit06ai, and NHL MOD 22.iso (gamefun.iso)
+- NHL07 with a combination of funput,NHL21wit06ai, and NHL MOD 22 (gamefun)

-- NHL 21 iso with improved NHL 06 GameCube AI and NHL09 AI (NHL21wit06ai.iso)
+- NHL 21 mod with improved NHL 06 GameCube AI and NHL09 AI (NHL21wit06ai)

-- Russian iso with improved textures and new(ish) rosters *by @RetroIGRUN * (NHL21 (FULL-UPD).iso)
+- Russian iso with improved textures and new(ish) rosters *by @RetroIGRUN * (NHL21 (FULL-UPD))
 [it also has english versions]

-- Russian NHL22 iso with improved textures and 2022 rosters (NHL MOD 22.iso)
+- Russian NHL22 mod with improved textures and 2022 rosters (NHL MOD 22)

-- Modified NHL22 iso from above with improved ai (NHL22withcutomAI.iso)
+- Modified NHL22 from above with improved ai (NHL22withcutomAI)

 - KHL Version *found by @octobump *